 Separately, in accordance with the State Aid Law, the AMC can open the formal investigation procedure whenever it finds that authorised aid is being misused.
 In this case, the aid beneficiary will likely bear the status of the defendant (either alone or with an aid provider) obliged to provide the AMC with all assistance or information needed.
 To ensure equality of treatment of the parties in this case, such an aid beneficiary will have various corresponding rights, including access to the file and being heard by the AMC.

 Competitors should address complaints about state aid to the AMC.
 The AMC has full set of investigatory, enforcement and supervisory powers, including the power to:

 There are several ways in which competitors can discover illegal or incompatible aid from official sources.

-In turn, non-complaining competitors may take advantage of the Law on Access to Public Information No. 2939-VI of 13 January 2011 by submitting a request to get access to the relevant documents.
+In turn, non-complaining competitors may take advantage of the Law on Access to Public Information No. 2939-VI of 13 January 2011 by submitting a request to gain access to the relevant documents.
 In this case, the AMC will generally be obliged to address this request within a period of up to 25 business days following its receipt.